©2010 Baishideng Publishing Group Co., Limited. All rights reserved.

 PTEN IN HEPATIC INSULIN RESISTANCE

-studies, where PTEN expression was genetically altered in various organs of mice, support a crucial role for PTEN expression/activity in insulin sensitivity.
+Several in vivo studies, where PTEN expression was genetically altered in various organs of mice, support a crucial role for PTEN expression/activity in insulin sensitivity.
 PTEN haploinsufficiency and PTEN muscle-specific deletion were shown to improve skeletal muscle insulin sensitivity and to protect mice from insulin resistance and diabetes caused by high fat feeding, respectively[50,51].
 Deletion of PTEN in the adipose tissue prevented the development of streptozotocin-induced diabetes.
 Treatment of db/db mice with PTEN antisense oligonucleotides normalized plasma glucose levels in these animals.

 PTEN IN NAFLD